Macedo (footballer): Career

 With stints in other traditional clubs, such as Santos FC, Cruzeiro EC, Vasco, Grêmio, Coritiba and Fortaleza EC, Macedo also played prominently in Ponte Preta, between 2000 and 2002 and in 2004.
 In the final part of his career, he defended EC Taubaté, Atlético Sorocaba, Comercial de Ribeirão Preto, Itabaiana and Operário, leaving the fields in 2009, at União Mogi, then in the Campeonato Paulista Série A3.

 For the Brazil national team, he played 2 games between 1991 and 1992, not scoring any goals.
+His son, Lucas, also become a footballer and played for São Bento in 2025.